Merchant Account Fees Explained

 Application/Setup Fee: Some MSPs charge you to get set up.

 Some unethical merchants will include even more hidden fees than the ones listed above.
-It’s important to carefully read your terms and sign with someone you trust.
-We know it should not have to be like this, but since it is, we’re here to help you through finding an MSP that works for you.
+It’s important to carefully read your terms and sign with a provider you trust.

 Red Flag Fees